Financial Transaction

 Additionally, Alice uses the nonce which is unique value that allows Near Protocol to differentiate the transactions (in case there are several transfers coming in rapid succession) which should be strictly increasing with each transaction.
 Unlike in Ethereum, nonces are associated with access keys, oppose to the entire accounts, so several users using the same account through different access keys need not to worry about accidentally reusing each other's nonces.

-The block hash is used to calculate the transaction "freshness".
-It is used to make sure the transaction does
+The block hash is used to calculate a transaction's "freshness".
+It

-not get lost (let's say somewhere in the network) and then arrive hours, days, or years later when it is not longer relevant
+somewhere in the network) and then arrive days, weeks, or years later

-or would be undesirable to execute.
-The transaction does not need to arrive at the specific block, instead it is required to
+A transaction does not need to arrive at a specific block, instead

-arrive within certain number of blocks from the bock identified by the block_hash
+it is required to arrive within a certain number of blocks from the block

-Any transaction arriving outside this threshold is considered to be invalid.
+.
+Any transaction arriving outside this

 near-shell or other tool that Alice uses then signs this transaction, by: computing the hash of the transaction and signing it